 The City of Norfolk and the Commonwealth of Virginia offer a variety of business incentives to ensure business growth and sustainability.
 These include incentives that are determined by the business location, and others that are offered citywide.
-The Development Department is ready to assist you and your business in learning about these incentive programs.
+The Economic Development Department is ready to assist you and your business in learning about these incentive programs.

 Local, State, and Federal location-based incentives

 A HUBZone is a “historically underutilized business zone” located within communities with low incomes and/or high unemployment.
 The U.S. Small Business Administration (SBA) administers the program and certifies businesses for eligibility.
 A HUBZone certified business is eligible for set-aside and sole-source contracting opportunities, and receives preferences in full and open competition for contracts.
 Information about the HUBZone program is available on the SBA website.
-HUBZone maps were updated in March 2016.
-Twenty of Norfolk's census tracts are classified as either a qualified or redesignated census tract in Norfolk's HUBZone.
+HUBZone maps were updated in March 2017.
+Twenty-one of Norfolk's census tracts are classified as either a qualified or redesignated census tract in Norfolk's HUBZone.
 Use the mapping application set up by the SBA to find out if your property is in Norfolk's HUBZone.

 The interactive map below shows HUBZone boundaries.
 Type an address into the search box to zoom to the property.